Plataea: Battle of Chaeroneia

-In 338 the simmering war between Athens and Macedon came to a head when Philip brought his army into southern Greece.
+In 338 BC the simmering war between Athens and Macedon came to a head when Philip brought his army into southern Greece.
 At the last minute Thebes, which had been in league with Macedon for years, switched sides and fought with Athens against him and his son Alexander at Chaeroneia, in northern Boeotia.
 The result was a resounding victory for Macedon.
 Among the settlements later imposed by Philip on the Greek cities, the Plataeans were restored to their city once more.

-In 335, Thebes revolted against Alexander, who had succeed his father the previous year.
+In 335 BC, Thebes revolted against Alexander, who had succeeded his father the previous year.
 In response, Alexander destroyed the city, sending the Theban survivors into slavery.
 With their would-be overlords out of the picture, the Plataeans were finally free.

-Later Years
+Later years

 After its restoration by Philip, Plataea continued to be inhabited for several centuries.
-It was visited by Pausanias in the 2ndcentury CE, who mentioned three temples, one of Hera, another of Athena Areia, and a third of Demeter Eleusinia.
+It was visited by Pausanias in the 2nd century AD, who mentioned three temples, one of Hera, another of Athena Areia, and a third of Demeter Eleusinia.
 He wrote of only one temple of Hera, which he described as situated within the city and worthy of admiration because of its magnitude and the offerings with which it was adorned.
 This was possibly the temple built by the Thebans after the destruction of Plataea.
 It is probable that the old temple of Hera mentioned by Herodotus, and which he described as outside the city, was no longer repaired after the erection of the new one, and had disappeared before Pausanias' visit.

 The temple of Athena Areia was built, according to Pausanias, out of a share of the spoils of Marathon; but according to Plutarch it was with the 80 talents out of the spoils of Plataea, as mentioned above.
 The temple was adorned with pictures by Polygnotus and Onatas, and with a statue of the goddess by the Athenian sculptor Pheidias.
 Of the temple of Demeter Eleusinia we have no details, but it was probably erected in consequence of the battle having been fought near a temple of Demeter Eleusinia at Argiopius.
 The temple of Zeus Eleutherius seems to have been reduced in the time of Pausanias to an altar and a statue.
 It was situated outside the city.

+Plataea is featured in the 2nd-century AD Latin novel Metamorphoses (often called The Golden Ass) by Apuleius, in which it is depicted as hosting gladiatorial combat and an array of wild beasts.

-Plataea’s walls were restored by Justinian in the 6thcentury CE.
+Plataea's walls were restored by Justinian in the 6th century AD.